FortinetCloudCSE/PublicCloud105-FortiFlex/content/02-quickstart/faq.md

 - Hardware Services
 - Cloud/SaaS Services

+### Q: Does FortiFlex Points Consumption Stop if my VM/Service stops?

+**A:** No, there is currently no inherrent link between individual services and Fortinet Entitlements.
+If the Entitlement is active, it will incure FortiFlex Point deductions, regardless of the VM/service state
+- Customers can setup triggers and automated actions using the FortiFlex API, FortiGate Automation Stitches, and automation platforms of their choice to monitor instance state and trigger FortiFlex Entitlement stop/reactivate

 ## Technical Questions

 ### Q: What happens if I run out of FortiFlex points?